pbarbiero/enhanced-electron-react-boilerplate/README.md

 * Then you can call electron-packager directly with any commands you choose

 If you want to test the production build (In case you think Babili might be breaking something) after running `npm run build` you can then call `npm run testProd`.
 This will cause electron to load off of the `dist/` build instead of looking for the webpack-dev-server instance.

+### Scaffold Utility
+This project comes with a basic scaffold utility (built on inquirer) to quickly add new components to the application.
+It lets you create both stateful and stateless components, and you also have the option of spinning up Redux boilerplate to integrate them initially to the redux store with a dummy action that you should swap out immediately.
+Its written in pure node `fs` calls to be cross platform.
+* Run `npm run scaffold`
+* Fill out the prompts
+* Profit!